 First, the poverty line: National numbers are bunk and not something you should use.
 You have to get ahold of local economic data (The BLS website has a lot of this) and evaluate your salaries this way.
-The general rule for Rethink is that no employee makes at or below the poverty line (in our centers in the developing world, we make sure that every employee makes at least 1.3x the poverty rate, but the developing world is different than the US and Canada).
+The general rule for Fair Trade Outsourcing is that no employee makes at or below the poverty line (in our centers in the developing world, we make sure that every employee makes at least 1.3x the poverty rate, but the developing world is different than the US and Canada).
 I have met many good people in this industry, and I know that none of us wants to employ someone at a wage that keeps them in poverty.

 Let’s talk briefly about what is abject poverty.
 You can read more here for the official definition, but it’s really all about insecurity: food insecurity, health insecurity, personal safety issues (at times), and more than likely limited access to clean water, electricity, and communication networks.
 You will see higher absenteeism if you’re paying at the poverty line, because someone in poverty lives most of their life in “crisis.”
 One thing or another always crops up that is more urgent than getting to work on that day, and they are sick more often.